parinfer/parinfer.js/README.md

 ### Implementation

-This token-jumping can be done in this editor because the closing delimiters at the end of each line are treated as _virtual characters_-- they are never represented explicitly in the source.
-The editor's view recomputes the positions of these closing delimiters on every change.
+This token-jumping can be done in this editor because we treat closing delimiters at the end of each line as mobile.
+The editor's view recomputes their positions on every change.

-Here you can see the internal state and computed views for each of the aformentioned examples steps side-by-side:
+Here you can see internal view (what the editor is really looking for) vs the computed view.

  <table>
 <thead>
-<th align=left>internal state</th>
+<th align=left>internal view</th>
 <th align=left>computed view</th>
 </thead>
 <tr>